Many of you may already have a vocal steamer, but maybe not have heard of a vocal nebuliser.

 And, wonderfully, the effects of the saline nebuliser helped the vocal folds to stay flexible and easier to use for nearly two hours.
 Just enough time to allow a bottle of Volvic to get round your digestive system to hydrate your cells.

 There are quite a few on the market from many different manufacturers.
-Although I use my faithful Beurer IH-50, I’ve been reliably informed by fellow voice professionals, researchers and laryngologists that the Omron MicroAIR U100 Pocket Nebuliser is the one that ticks all the boxes AND lasts a really long time!
+Although I use my faithful old thing, I’ve been reliably informed by fellow voice professionals, researchers and laryngologists that the Omron MicroAIR U100 Pocket Nebuliser is the one that ticks all the boxes AND lasts a really long time!
 It’s also the brand that was used in the studies I mentioned and is available on Amazon.
 US singers, click here for an equivalent product available in your country and always check with your doctor before you use one.

 You can use it with the AC adapter or with batteries, so it’s truly portable.
 You also don’t need to boil a flippin’ kettle to get some moisture, which ticks the convenience box massively compared to a conventional steamer.

 For the sterile isotonic saline I buy these 20ml Irripods in a box from Amazon.
 They are isotonic, 0.9% sterile saline in handy little tubes, and you can get them in any pharmacy too.
 As far as how much you should use in your nebuliser, the studies I look at used between 2-9ML/CC per application.
 I would recommend highly against mixing your own saline because it’s not sterile.
 That means you could inhale nasty bacteria, which we definitely don’t want!